JetBrains/teamcity-documentation/topics/notifications.md

 >
 {product="tc"}

-Note that TeamCity Email Notifier relies on the SMTP server settings configured in __Administration | Server Administration | Email Notifier__.
+Note that TeamCity Email Notifier relies on the SMTP server settings configured in __Administration | Email Notifier__.

+> Starting with version 2023.05, you can also utilize [Service Messages](service-messages.md#Sending+Custom+Email+Messages) to send custom email messages from inside build steps.
+>
+{type="tip"}

 ## Slack Notifier